-The registration period for the Fall/Winter Terms begins in mid-March for continuing students and in the beginning of May for early admitted students and confirmed admissions.
+The registration period for the Fall/Winter Terms begins in mid-March for continuing students and in late April for students who have accepted their offer of admission.
 The registration period for Spring/Summer Terms begins in mid-February.

 The program in which a student seeks to register is in every case subject to the approval of the Faculty concerned.
 Students should note that they are required to register in courses in which they are deficient before registering in any other courses.